gpaumier/gp2/src/pages/wikimedia.rst

    `Photoholgic <https://unsplash.com/@photoholgic>`__ on `Unsplash <https://unsplash.com/photos/kKWcOwioewA>`__.

 My most recent work at the Wikimedia Foundation has focused on long-term thinking, strategy, and executive initiatives.
 I also play unofficial roles as a Wikimedia historian, mentor, and "ship's counselor."
+I am currently serving as Chief of Staff to the Chief Product and Technology Officer.

 Revenue strategy and long-term thinking
 ---------------------------------------

 ..
 TODO: add group photo of department after all-hands?

-I currently lead special projects for the Wikimedia Foundation's Chief Advancement Officer, serving as the department's de facto chief of staff.
-In this role, I am leading the organization's future thinking towards resilience in a changing world, navigating unknowns in technology, policy, industry, society, and climate, notably through :doc:`scenario planning <2031-scenarios>`.
+I previously led special projects for the Wikimedia Foundation's Chief Advancement Officer, serving as the department's de facto chief of staff.
+In this role, I was leading the organization's future thinking towards resilience in a changing world, navigating unknowns in technology, policy, industry, society, and climate, notably through :doc:`scenario planning <2031-scenarios>`.

 .. sidebar::
    :class: rowspan-2